opensafely/documentation/docs/datapast/index.md

 The Clinical DATAPAST (**Data** **P**ublication, **A**dvice and **S**upport **T**eam) function will act as a distinct but integral part of the publication approval service which was piloted during the pandemic.

-**Publication approval = Clinical DATAPAST advice + NHS England approval decision**
+**Publication approval = Clinical DATAPAST advice + Department of Health & Social Care (DHSC) approval decision**

 ## What does the Clinical DATAPAST do?

-The Clinical DATAPAST function will provide advisory feedback to users (and the study leads) from clinical advisors[^1] on any work submitted for publication approval prior to NHS England receiving the work for an approval decision.
+The Clinical DATAPAST function provides advisory feedback to Users (and the Project Leads) from two members of the Bennett Institute on any work submitted for publication approval prior to the DHSC receiving the work for an approval decision.

 Each submitted piece of work will ordinarily receive feedback from two advisors.